AMORE: Adults’ Micromachismo Reeducation

 The Council of Europe defines that gender equality means identical level of responsibility, visibility, autonomy and participation of both sexes in all the public and private spheres of life.
 Sexual and gender-based violence is defined as the violence applied against a person because of his/her gender or sex, including sexual abuse and harassment, rape, domestic violence, etc. Although everybody could be equally affected, women are the prime victims of this type of violence.

 In times of globalization, we are more interdependent to these extraordinary but dangerous tools called internet and social media.
 The easy accessibility to them nowadays comes associated to a non-controlled ambiance where a wide diversity of people can enter and share a huge range of opinions and ideologies.
 It is in this context where the hate phenomena raise as a result of different ways to understand life and, with this line of thoughts, the hurtful cyber violence appears as well.
-As reported by the EIGE (European Institute for Gender Equality), 1 out of 10 women in Europe have suffered some type of cyber violence.
+As reported by the EIGE, 1 out of 10 women in Europe have suffered some type of cyber violence.
+Talking about discrimination based on sexual orientation, a lot of people from LGBTIQ+ communities all around Europe cannot even expose or express themselves because they often suffer violent attacks.
+It was reported by the EU LGBT survey that 47 % of people from this community have felt discriminated or harassed because of their sexual orientation in the previous year.

-Research carried out by Foundation of Knowledge (FK, Hungary), Permacultura Cantabria (PC, Spain), Olemisen Balanssia ry (OB, Finland) and Oriel (Italy), in which alarming figures were found regarding gender inequalities in their counties, has motivated to create a Strategic Partnership and to give life to the project “AMORE: Adults´ MicrOmachismo ReEducation”.
-Its purpose is to face everyday sexism of those who suffer the most in various media, especially in the digital world.
+Research carried out by Foundation of Knowledge (FK, Hungary), Permacultura Cantabria (PC, Spain), Olemisen Balanssia ry (OB, Finland) and Oriel (Italy), in which alarming figures were found regarding gender inequalities in their counties, has motivated to create a Strategic Partnership and to give life to the project “AMORE: Adults ́ MicrOmachismo ReEducation”.
+Its purpose is to face everyday sexism of those who suffer the most (adult women, adult people of the LGTBIQ+ community and women with an immigrant background) in various media, especially in the digital world.

 The goals of this project are to build awareness and to empower adult people to start recognizing everyday sexism and to prevent it.
 Participants will gain information, abilities and tools to notice everyday sexist situations and they are going to learn how to change them.